California's hospitals filling up as virus cases skyrocket

 California's hospitalizations already are at record levels, and the state has seen a roughly 70% increase in ICU admissions in just two weeks, leaving just 1,700 of the state's 7,800 ICU beds available.

+Hospitals in Fresno, Madera, and Kings counties in the San Joaquin Valley region of the state already have run out of official ICU space, state public health officials reported.

+Instead of going into the ICU, which has special staff and equipment for the most seriously ill, patients may be sent to other beds in the emergency department or an alternate care site at the Porterville Developmental Center that can hold 123 people, Fresno County Emergency Medical Services Director Daniel Lynch told the Los Angeles Times.

-Several hospitals in Los Angeles County and others in San Diego, Imperial and Fresno counties are close to running out of intensive care beds that are needed for the sickest patients.
-That has the state scrambling to create more space and staffing to take care of COVID patients and others seeking emergency treatment for things like broken arms.
+Several hospitals in Los Angeles County and others in San Diego and Imperial counties are among those close to running out of ICU beds.

-California has requested nearly 600 health care workers to help in ICUs through a contracting agency and the federal government.
+In response, California has requested nearly 600 health care workers to help in ICUs through a contracting agency and the federal government.
 It's starting a two-day program to train registered nurses to care for ICU patients and setting up links for doctors to consult remotely on ICU patients.
+Some hospitals are postponing elective surgeries to free up staff and beds.

 Similar concerns about patient overload and staffing shortages faded during the initial months of the pandemic, leaving most of the state's auxiliary surge hospitals barely used.
 But now capacity is dwindling even before the impact of infections spread by those who ignored entreaties to stay home for Thanksgiving.

-"For those 12% for whom the respiratory infection becomes unbearable — they have difficulty breathing and it's very frightening — they will end up in the hospital," California Hospital Association president and CEO Carmela Coyle said.
-What starts with a spike in emergency room visits "could be a challenge depending on how many medical-surgical beds are available and that all important how many ICU beds are available."
+"It's not just the hospital cases that we're seeing today, it's the number of positive cases that we know will go on to get hospitalized throughout the month of December," Fresno County interim health officer Dr. Rais Vohra said Tuesday.

-County health officials point to two troubling trends: A spike in health care workers themselves becoming infected and a dearth of traveling nurses who are busy in other states dealing with their own unprecedented spikes.
+Health officials point to a spike in health care workers themselves becoming infected and a dearth of traveling nurses who are busy in other states dealing with their own unprecedented spikes.

 When specially trained critical care nurses become overwhelmed, hospitals will likely first draft post-surgery nurses to fill the void.
 And if they too are swamped, hospitals will shift to a team approach, where a critical care nurse oversees others with less training who can still perform many duties.